FelixLuciano/mini-elementarium/README.md

 You can contribute to this project by [creating a issue](https://github.com/FelixLuciano/elementarium/issues/new/choose) or commenting on [issues already created](https://github.com/FelixLuciano/elementarium/issues).

 ### Translating
-With contribution it is possible to further improve this project.
+With contribution it is possible to improve this project even more.
 Translation is very important as it improves app access for people around the world. you can [open a translation issue](https://github.com/FelixLuciano/mini-elementarium/issues/new?&labels=Language+request&template=language-request.md) or comment on [translation issues](https://github.com/FelixLuciano/mini-elementarium/issues?q=is%3Aopen+is%3Aissue+label%3A%22Language+request%22).

 - [English](https://github.com/FelixLuciano/mini-elementarium/issues/2)
 - [Spanish](https://github.com/FelixLuciano/mini-elementarium/issues/5)